ealonsogzl/MuSA/README.md

 The outputs of MuSA are composed by simple .csv files containing the following information:
 -  **OL_lonid_latid**: This file contains the open loop simulation (snow simulation without any assimilation).
 -  **updated_lonid_latid**: This file contains the updated simulation after the assimilation, i.e. weighted mean of the ensemble of simulaitons.
--  **sd_lonid_latid**: This file contains the weighted standar deviation of the ensemble after the assimilation.
+-  **sd_lonid_latid**: This file contains the weighted standard deviation of the ensemble after the assimilation.
 -  **DA_lonid_latid**: This fille contains information about the observed variables and perturbation parametesr used to generate the ensemble.

 **lonid** and **latid** are the longitude and latitude ids of each cell of the simulation.